One-step generative models

 Consistency models

-Consistency models [2] are the first serious attack on the inference problem.
+Consistency models [2] were the first serious attempt at fixing the inference problem.
 Rather than learn the velocity and integrate it, learn a function that maps any point on the trajectory directly to the clean endpoint $x_0$:

 $$f_\theta(z_t,\, t) \;=\; x_0 \qquad \text{for all } t \text{ on the same trajectory}$$

 Consistency condition: all trajectory points map to the same x0 A curved PF-ODE trajectory with four points.
-Dashed blue arrows from each point all converge on the same x0 endpoint at the right. t=1 t=0.7 t=0.4 t=0.1 x₀ f(z_t, t) = x₀ for every t on the same trajectory
+Dashed arrows from each point converge on the same x0 endpoint. t=1 t=0.7 t=0.4 t=0.1 x₀ f(zₜ, t) = x₀ for every t on the same trajectory

 The consistency condition says all these dashed arrows must land at exactly the same $x_0$.
 The function is consistent across the whole trajectory, not just at individual points.